percona/postgresql-docs/docs/apt.md

 ### Connect to the PostgreSQL server

-By default, `postgres` user and `postgres` database are created in PostgreSQL upon its installation and initialization.
+By default, the `postgres` user and the `postgres` database are created in PostgreSQL upon its installation and initialization.
 This allows you to connect to the database as the `postgres` user.

 ```{.bash data-prompt="$"}
 $ sudo su postgres